 TEQtogether was founded in 2018 by Tim Unwin and Liz Quaglia from the UNESCO Chair in ICT4D at Royal Holloway, University of London.
 They are both convinced that despite all of the good work already undertaken to support women in and through digital technologies and other ICTs, more remains to be done to change men’s attitudes and behaviours with respect to women in technology.

 We welcome offers of help and assistance to turn TEQtogether into a global coalition that will have real impact.
 As a part of the UNESCO Chair in ICT4D, we will begin with a small group of volunteers to refine the concept, seek partners, and implement the initial structure.

 If you are interested in being part of this adventure, do get in touch with us through our contact page.

-Professor Tim Unwin enjoys working with some of the poorest and most marginalised people in Africa, Asia and the Caribbean (those with disabilities, out of school youth, and women in patriarchal societies) to help them benefit from ICTs.
+Professor Tim Unwin enjoys learning from some of the poorest and most marginalised people in Africa, Asia and the Caribbean (those with disabilities, out of school youth, and women in patriarchal societies) to exploire ways through which they can benefit from ICTs.
 He is also passionately committed to influencing policy through the highest possible quality of our research.
 His latest book, Reclaiming ICT4D, was published by OUP in 2017, and he is currently undertaking research on sexual harassment through mobile devices, especially in Pakistan, India and the Caribbean.
 He has recently completed reports with colleagues in the UNESCO Chair in ICT4D for Save the Children and UNICEF on the future of the use of ICTs in education and learning in the most deprived contexts.
 For more about why TEQtogether was created, see the video (20 min) by Tim Unwin, answering questions from Natalia Robinson in 2021, on why he and Liz Quaglia created it.